ncatlab/nlab-content/pages/2580.md

 Thus derivatives of distributions are defined to all orders.
 Some examples are given in the section "examples".

 ### Multiplication of Distributions

-Distributions fail to address some uses to which physicists would like to put them (as in [[path integral]]s), since there is no good way to multiply distributions in a way that extends multiplication of functions.
+Distributions fail to address some uses to which physicists would like to put them (as in [[path integrals]]), since there is no general way to multiply distributions in a way that extends multiplication of functions (but see at [[product of distributions]]).
 In certain mathematical interpretations of [[quantum field theory]], a quantum field is a (operator valued) distribution and the [[Lagrangian]] of the [[standard model of particle physics]] contains products of those.

-The fact that there is no extension of multiplication to distributions is a famous no-go theorem of Laurent Schwartz.
+The fact that there is no general extension of multiplication to distributions is a famous no-go theorem of Laurent Schwartz.
+But for pairs of distributions whose sum of [[wave front sets]] does not intersect the zero section of the [[cotangent bundle]] the product makes sense, see at _[[product of distributions]]_.

 #### Heuristics of Why Multiplication is Impossible
 Two heuristic explanations why multiplication is not possible: